Musician Onboarding · Rapture & Ruin

 Listen as much as you play.

 Attention to detail is central to the process.
-Adjusting to balance and responding quickly to direction are part of your contribution — not additions to it.
+Adjusting to balance and responding quickly to direction are part of your contribution.

 04